Messydrawing/llm-test2/test8/README.md

 pip install -r requirements.txt
 ```

-## Data Format
+## Data Generation and Format

+`teacher_labeler.label_dataset` converts raw K-line records in `train.jsonl`
+into three task-specific files: `train_trend.jsonl`, `train_advice.jsonl` and
-Each line in the training data is a JSON object with the keys used by the
+`train_explain.jsonl`.
+Each line in these files is a JSON object with the keys
-training scripts:
+consumed by the training scripts:

 ```json
 {